MLSDev/LoadableViews/README.md

 ## Known issues

-* `IBDesignable` attribute is not recognized when it's inside framework due to bundle paths, which is why in current version you need to add `IBDesignable` attribute to your views manually
+* `IBDesignable` attribute is not recognized when it's inside framework due to bundle paths, which is why in current version you need to add `IBDesignable` attribute to your views manually.
 * `UITableViewCell` and therefore `LoadableTableViewCell` cannot be made `IBDesignable`, because InterfaceBuilder uses `initWithFrame(_:)` method to render views: [radar](http://www.openradar.me/19901337), [stack overflow](http://stackoverflow.com/questions/26197582/is-there-a-way-for-interface-builder-to-render-ibdesignable-views-which-dont-ov)
+* `UIScrollView` subclasses such as `UITextView` don't behave well with loadable views being inserted, which is why `UITextView` loadable subclass is not included in current release, but may be implemented in the future.

 ## Requirements